Ayush-CS-19/Portfolio/README.md

 - Optimized application performance and build speed using Vite and code-splitting techniques.
 - Ensured accessibility and cross-browser compatibility for a seamless user experience.
 - Utilized Framer Motion for smooth UI transitions and interactive effects.
-- Deployed the portfolio on Vercel/Netlify with continuous integration for rapid updates.
+- Deployed the portfolio on Vercel with continuous integration for rapid updates.

 ---